 - Fixed-term contract: Fixed-term contracts are designed to end after an appointed time.
 Some employers in Trinidad and Tobago have tried to claim that limited, fixed-term contract employees are ineligible for certain benefits — for example, benefits under the Retrenchment and Severance Benefits Act.
 In one famous court case, Oilfields Workers’ Trade Union and Schlumberger Trinidad Inc., an employer claimed that since a worker had been employed on consecutive fixed-term contracts for 10 years, he was ineligible for severance benefits.
 Trinidad and Tobago’s Industrial Court disagreed and awarded benefits to the worker.

 - Agency contract: Agency workers typically receive an employment contract through an employment agency.
-This arrangement creates a triangular relationship between the employer, the employee, and the agency in which the employee is legally bound to the agency while receiving compensation from the employer’s business.
+This arrangement creates a triangular relationship between the employer, the employee, and the agency in which the employee is legally bound to the agency while receiving compensation from the employer’s company.
 For legal purposes, workers with agency contracts are generally held to be employers of the employee in question.

 - Freelance or contractor agreement: Freelance or contractor agreements typically do not provide benefits to employees, and they make employee severance easier as well.
 Employees in Trinidad and Tobago may feel cautious about accepting these kinds of contracts, and contract employment has been the subject of protests in the country and calls for reform by the Labour Minister.
 However, in some lines of work, the scheduling flexibility they often provide can make them appealing.